CaiNowicki/Computer-Architecture/LS8-spec.md

 storing the _remainder_ of the result in registerA.

-If the value in the second register is 0, the system should print an error message and halt.
+If the value in the second register is 0, the system should print an If the value in the second register is 0, the system should print an error message and halt.

 Machine code: